Pshy0/pshy_merge/DESIGN_CHOICES.md

 Original Purpose
 ===

-The original purpose of the script was to merge existing ready-to-run Lua scripts.
+The original purpose of the script was to merge existing ready-to-run TFM Lua scripts.
-It was supposed to take several runnable TFM Lua scripts as an input, and output a new runnable TFM Lua script having the functionalities of both.
+It was supposed to take several TFM Lua scripts as an input, and output a new TFM Lua script with the functionalities of all of the input scripts.

 A command to merge third-party modules `module1.lua` and `module2.lua` would be:
 ```bash